viamrobotics/docs/docs/operate/control/headless-app.md

 type: "docs"
 no_list: true
 description: "Run control logic on a machine."
+images: ["/general/code.png"]
+aliases:
+  - "product-overviews/sdk-as-client"
+  - "program/sdk-as-client"
+  - "program/sdks"
+  - /program/
+  - /program/run/
+  - /program/debug/
 ---

-To write control logic for your machine that will run without a user interface, you can use the Python SDK or the Go SDK.
+To write control logic for your machine that will run without a user interface, you can use the Python, Go, or C++ SDK.
-Both SDKs include similar methods to hit standard component and service API endpoints, so choose the language you feel most comfortable scripting in.
+The SDKs include similar methods to hit Viam's [gRPC API](https://github.com/viamrobotics/api) endpoints, so choose the language you feel most comfortable scripting in.

 {{% alert title="In this page" color="tip" %}}